TheGreenPig/Apate/README.md

 ## Installing
-Just download the Plugin [here](https://github.com/TheGreenPig/Apate/releases/download/v1.0.0/Apate.plugin.js) and pull it into your plugins Folder.
+Make sure you have [BetterDiscord](https://betterdiscord.app/) installed.
+Then just download the Plugin [here](https://github.com/TheGreenPig/Apate/releases/download/v1.0.0/Apate.plugin.js) and pull it into your plugins Folder.
 Make sure that the plugin is turned on in the settings and that you've installed any Libraries, if prompted.
 You might need to restart too (<kbd>Ctrl</kbd> + <kbd>R</kbd>).

 ## Usage
 ![Demo](Assets/demo.gif)